-This course is a continuation of the study of the chemistry of carbon compounds.
+This lecture course is a continuation of the study of the chemistry of carbon compounds.
 Topics include alcohols, carbonyl compounds, polyenes, enols and enolates, the chemistry of aromatic compounds and mass spectrometry.
 This course is designed for science majors.
 Prerequisites: CHEM 2241; CLAB 2241.
+Atlanta Metropolitan State College 2013-2014 Catalog 236.